 Welcome to the Georgia State Society, DAR!

-WELCOME to our beautiful state where over 8,000 Georgia Daughters of the American Revolution are “Anchored in Patriotism, Education, and Historic Preservation”!
+WELCOME to our beautiful state where almost 8,000 Georgia Daughters of the American Revolution are “Inspired” to promote Historic Preservation, Education, and Patriotism.

-The National Society Daughters of the American Revolution (NSDAR or DAR) was founded in 1890 and headquartered in Washington, D.C., is a non-profit, non-political volunteer women’s service organization dedicated to promoting patriotism, preserving American history, and securing America’s future through better education for children.
+The National Society Daughters of the American Revolution (NSDAR or DAR) was founded in 1890 and headquartered in Washington, D.C., is a non-profit, non-political volunteer women’s service organization dedicated to dedicated to preserving American HIstory, securing America’s future through better education for children, and promoting patriotism.

-DAR members volunteer millions of service hours annually in their local communities including supporting active duty military personnel and assisting veteran patients, awarding thousands of dollars in scholarships and financial aid each year to students, and supporting schools for under-served children with annual donations exceeding one million dollars.
-Any woman 18 years or older-regardless of race, religion, or ethnic background-who can prove lineal descent from a Patriot of the American Revolution, is eligible for membership.
+DAR members volunteer millions of service hours annually in their local communities including supporting active-duty military personnel and assisting veteran patients, awarding thousands of dollars in scholarships and financial aid each year to students, and supporting schools for under-served children with annual donations exceeding one million dollars.
+Any woman 18 years or older regardless of race, religion, sexual orientation, or ethnic background who can prove lineal descent from a Patriot of the American Revolution, is eligible for membership.

 Georgia Symbols